cznewt/jsonnet-utils/README.rst

 jsonnet-grafana-dashboards-test
 -------------------------------

-Usage: jsonnet-grafana-dashboards-test [OPTIONS]

 Test JSONNET formatted dashboards.

+Usage: ``jsonnet-grafana-dashboards-test [OPTIONS]``

 Options:

 --path TEXT    Path to search for the source JSON dashboards.
 --scheme TEXT  Scheme version of the dashboard: `16` is the current.
 --layout TEXT  Format of the dashboard: `normal` (scheme 14) , `grid` (scheme 16).

 Example usage: